- Why are one-to-one meetings so important?

 Increases employee engagement

 Employee engagement is a big one for many businesses because without that high level of productivity happening at all times, things can easily get dropped and forgotten about.
-These meetings are a great way to refocus and motivate your employees, helping them find a love and enjoyment for what they’re doing.
+These meetings are a great way to refocus and motivate your employees, helping them find love and enjoyment in what they’re doing.
 It’s very easy for some employees to become despondent on the job if they’re not being thought about by their peers or supervisors, for example.

 Whilst these meetings might seem insignificant at times, they are majorly impactful for your workforce.